 One great advantage of playing varsity sports in an international school is the tournament that takes place at one of six schools, half of which are schools from different parts of Japan and the other half in different parts of Korea.
-I was lucky to be given the opportunity to travel to Seoul as a part of the varsity football/soccer squad.
-Despite my expeditions trip in freshmen year, this was my first time traveling to another East Asian country, other than Japan where I live.
-Similar to Japan, South Korea is a first-world Asian country, much smaller in size compared to Japan.
-However the culture and language is quite different, with very minor similarities in behavioral patterns.
+I was lucky to be given the opportunity to travel to Seoul as a member of the varsity football/soccer squad.
+Despite my expeditions trip in freshmen year, this was my first time traveling to another East Asian country, other than Japan, where I live.
+Similar to Japan, South Korea is a first-world Asian country, much smaller in size compared to Japan, though the culture and language are quite different with some minor similarities in the social dynamics.

 We were housed by an opponent player from the host school, and my three-day trip consisted of playing soccer and indulging in Korean culture such as eating Korean food.